omrylcn/docker_cellar/README.md

 - **5-PostgreSQL_and_pgAdmin**
   - **Description**:
     - It is a docker-compose file to run both of them.
-    - If want to custom ports and user, adming, it can be do via compose-file.
+    - If want to custom ports and users,paswords, it can be do via compose-file.

   - **Usage**:
     - Go project directory